gioenn/response-letter-template/README.md

-## response-letter-template
+## responseletter.sty

-This template uses a bunch of new commands to help the writing of a response letter to journal reviews.
+This LaTeX package adds a bunch of new commands to help the writing of a response letter to journal reviews.

 <p align="center">
   <img src="template.png" />